esportsxi/LFE-UAV/readme.md

 ## Acknowledgements

-We sincerely thank the authors of [DroneDetectionDataset](https://github.com/Maciullo/DroneDetectionDataset) for making their dataset publicly available and for their contribution to UAV detection research.
+We sincerely thank the authors of [DroneDetectionDataset](https://github.com/Maciullo/DroneDetectionDataset) for their contribution to UAV detection research.